bahrus/xtal-element/README.md

 }
 ```

-XtalElement will invoke this action anytime prop1, prop2 and/or prop3 changes.
+XtalElement will invoke this action anytime prop1, prop2 and/or prop3 change.

 Here, "self" is another name for "this" -- inspired by Python / Rust's trait implementations.